davidgomari/CarRace2D/DOCUMENTATION.md

    - Some physics parameters may need tuning for specific scenarios

 2. **RL Training:**
-   - Multi-agent RL training is not yet implemented
    - Some RL algorithms may require additional hyperparameter tuning
    - Training stability can vary with different configurations